epics-base/exampleJava/src/helloWorld/HELLOWORLD_README.txt

 1. common  - for source/pvCommon_setup.bash
 2. pvAccessJava - for PVAccess
 3. pvDataJava   - for PVData
-4. pvIOCJava    - for JavaIOC rpc
-5. exampleJava      - for the example java classes and config files.
+4. exampleJava      - for the example java classes and config files.

 SETUP
 -----
-1. Visit your version of common/script/pvCommon_setup.bash, a set the value of JAVAIOC
+1. Visit your version of common/script/pvCommon_setup.bash and edit for your environment.
 2. Visit your version of exampleJava/src/helloWorld/helloWorld_setup.bash and edit for your environment.

 EXECUTION